-Exclusive: Croatian Energy company development plans 2020 and new position in liberalized market, Liquidity will endanger investments if loans and strategic partners are not obtained, HEP will loose part of the market share with new competitors in power market21.
-January 2013. / SEE Energy News
+Exclusive: Croatian Energy company development plans 2020 and new position in liberalized market, Liquidity will endanger investments if loans and strategic partners are not obtained, HEP will loose part of the market share with new competitors in power market, SEE Energy News

 Preparation of HEP investments shouldn’t be significantly fastened, same as reconstruction of costs, what investment plan is not sustainable without.
 HEP presented directive’s work plan that suggest 25billion of Croatian kuna HRK investments in 2012-2016 period.
 Most experts in Croatia consider this plan like a list of nice wishes.”HEP should prefer project financing during investment planning because credit debt projections and use of own assets for planned investments are not sustainable.
 There are capacities and limits for necessary investment cycle and these are organization’s capacities and limits.